 Consult with management

-Before writing your nursing resignation letter, communicate with your manager and HR to see what agreement you may have to make to reign.
-This should be before relaying any information to your colleagues and patients.
+Before writing your letter, communicate with your manager and HR to see what agreement you may have to make to reign.
+This should be done before relaying any information to your colleagues and patients.
 Most healthcare institutions will have policies in place that guide the resignation process.
-Identify what requirements you must fulfil to ensure you’re compliant.
-This way, you will be able to minimize any disputes arising during the resignation process because it helps reduce confusion.
-Also, you must aim to communicate with management in person.
-Resignation letters will always follow resignation announcements to your supervisors.

 Give notice and date of departure

-Most employers require at least two weeks’ advance notice for resignation for any nursing staff.
-Hence, you must always be aware of the date you intend to quit your responsibilities officially to satisfy the notice period requirements.
+Most employers require at least two weeks’ advance notice for any nursing staff.
+Hence, you must always be aware of the date you intend to officially quit your responsibilities to satisfy the notice period requirements.
 In addition, some institutions will have other specific notice period guidelines or norms, so you should first check what guidelines are in place and plan your exit in compliance with the applicable rules.

-Writing a Nursing Resignation Letter
+Writing the Letter

 The standard format for this type of letter is as follows: